OpenEvalProject/evals/manuscripts/elife-03398/v2/manuscript.md

 ## Abstract

-10.7554/eLife.03398.001 An organised spindle is crucial to the fidelity of chromosome segregation, but the relationship between spindle structure and function is not well understood in any cell type.
+An organised spindle is crucial to the fidelity of chromosome segregation, but the relationship between spindle structure and function is not well understood in any cell type.
 The anaphase B spindle in fission yeast has a slender morphology and must elongate against compressive forces.
 This ‘pushing’ mode of chromosome transport renders the spindle susceptible to breakage, as observed in cells with a variety of defects.
 Here we perform electron tomographic analyses of the spindle, which suggest that it organises a limited supply of structural components to increase its compressive strength.
 Structural integrity is maintained throughout the spindle's fourfold elongation by organising microtubules into a rigid transverse array, preserving correct microtubule number and dynamically rescaling microtubule length.
-DOI: http://dx.doi.org/10.7554/eLife.03398.001

 ## Introduction